How to Get Equity Out of Your Home Without Refinancing | 2025

 For homeowners who want to borrow against the equity in their homes without refinancing their current mortgages, a home equity loan is an enticing choice.
 This type of loan grants you a lump sum upfront, based on the equity you’ve built in your home, which you then pay back over time with fixed monthly payments.

 Unlike a HELOC, a home equity loan provides the security of a fixed interest rate, making it an ideal choice for those who prefer consistent monthly repayments throughout the life of the loan.
-It’s an effective way to finance large, one-time expenses such as home renovations, consolidating debt, or funding major life events.
+If you’re looking for the cheapest way to get equity out of your home, it can be a straightforward solution, especially for large, one-time expenses such as home renovations, debt consolidation, or major life events.

 Key home equity loan benefits: